yashasvm1/Portfolio/README.md

 # Final Project

+The topic of my final presentation is " Is it a good time to buy a house in California".
+These are the different steps involved in building project:

-[Here](https://yashasvm1.github.io/Portfolio/finalproject) is the link to final project part 1
+1) [Here](https://yashasvm1.github.io/Portfolio/finalproject) is the link to final project part 1

-[Here](https://yashasvm1.github.io/Portfolio/finalproject2) is the link to final project part 2
+2) [Here](https://yashasvm1.github.io/Portfolio/finalproject2) is the link to final project part 2

+3) [Here](https://yashasvm1.github.io/Portfolio/finalproject3) is the link to final project part 3